HSLU-IFZ-Competence-Center-Investments/Prototyp-Machine-Customer/README.md

     class Discovery,PaymentRequired,Interpretation note;
 ~~~

+**Figure: Buyer-side blockchain-based prototype using x402 and USDC on Base.**
+The figure shows how an autonomous agent requests paid LLM inference, receives an x402 payment challenge, signs the payment payload with its own wallet, verifies and settles the payment through a facilitator, and receives the LLM response after successful payment handling.

+### Numbered Flow

+1. The autonomous agent initiates an inference request to the paid LLM endpoint.
+2. The provider returns an HTTP `402 Payment Required` response containing the quoted amount and payment parameters.
+3. The agent interprets the challenge and uses its programmatic wallet to sign the x402 payment payload locally.
+4. The agent retries the original request and attaches the signed payment payload.
+5. The provider submits the payment information to the facilitator for verification.
+6. The facilitator returns the verification result and associated payer metadata.
+7. The provider initiates settlement through the facilitator.
+8. The facilitator submits the USDC transfer authorization to the Base blockchain and waits for confirmation.
+9. After successful verification and settlement, the provider forwards the request to the selected upstream LLM backend.
+10. The provider returns the requested LLM output to the autonomous agent.

 ### Buyer-side Test Example

 In the testnet setup, the autonomous agent used a funded wallet on the **Base Sepolia test network** to call a paid LLM endpoint via x402.